 Switzerland regularly participates in events to promote the French language as part of the International Day of La Francophonie and also the Italian culture week (Settimana della Lingua Italiana nel Mondo).
 It also organises various cultural events.

 In 2020, there were 204 Swiss citizens living in Iran.

 History of bilateral relations

 Swiss watchmakers settled in the Persian Empire as early as the 17th century.
-Economic relations strengthened in the 19th century.
+Economic relations expanded in the 19th century.

-In 1873, Switzerland and Iran signed a friendship and trade treaty.
-A friendship treaty and a treaty on permanent residence have existed since 1934.
+In 1873, Switzerland and Iran signed a friendship and trade treaty and in 1934 a friendship treaty and a treaty on permanent residence.
 Switzerland opened a consulate in Tehran in 1919 and has maintained an embassy there since 1936.

 Iranians began coming to Switzerland in the 20th century as tourists, refugees and students.

 During a state visit to Tehran in 2016, President of the Swiss Confederation Johann Schneider-Ammann signed a roadmap to strengthen bilateral relations with Iran.

 In 2020, the two countries celebrated 100 years of Swiss diplomatic presence in Iran, culminating in an official visit to Tehran by Federal Councillor Ignazio Cassis.

 Because it is a neutral country, Switzerland has been entrusted with various protecting power mandates in relation to Iran.
 It represents Iran in Egypt (since 1979), the US in Iran (since 1980), Iran in Saudi Arabia and vice versa (since 2017), and Iran in Canada (since 2019).